 The Experiment Podcast: Who Would Jesus Mock?

-The Atlantic’s Emma Green sits down with the editor-in-chief of Christian satire site The Babylon Bee to talk about mockery and the line between making fun and doing harm.
+The Atlantic’s Emma Green sits down with the editor in chief of the Christian satire site The Babylon Bee to talk about mockery and the line between making fun and doing harm.

 Listen and subscribe: Apple Podcasts | Spotify | Stitcher | Google Podcasts

 The satire site The Babylon Bee, a conservative Christian answer to The Onion, stirred controversy when some readers mistook its headlines for misinformation.
-In this episode, The Atlantic’s religion reporter Emma Green sits down with the editor in chief, Kyle Mann, to talk about where he draws the line between making a joke and doing harm, and to understand what humor can reveal about American politics.
+In this episode, The Atlantic’s religion reporter Emma Green sits down with The Bee’s editor in chief, Kyle Mann, to talk about where he draws the line between making a joke and doing harm, and to understand what humor can reveal about American politics.

 Further reading: “Who Would Jesus Mock?”